GreenComfyTea/MHW-Better-Matchmaking/README.md

     * Official release can be downloaded from [Nexus Mods](https://nexusmods.com/monsterhunterworld/mods/7263);
     * Nightly builds are available in [this repo](https://github.com/greencomfytea/mhw-better-matchmaking) and can contain broken functionality, debugging info on screen, bugs and might require latest unreleased version of [SharpPluginLoader](https://github.com/Fexty12573/SharpPluginLoader).
 Use with caution!
 5. Extract the mod from the archive and place it in **Monster Hunter World** root folder.

+# How to Use
+1. Open SharpPluginLoader﻿ menu by pressing F9 key;
+2. Press "Better Matchmaking" button;
+3. Configure according to your needs.

+# For Translators
+The mod has support for localizations.
+If you wish to translate the mod, follow these steps:
+1. Go to `Monster Hunter World\nativePC\plugins\CSharp\BetterMatchmaking\data\localizations\` folder.
+There should be `en-us.json` file.
+If not, launch the game once, the file will be regenerated;
+2. Copy-paste the file and give it a new name.
+Any format is supported but I expect it to be `ISO language code` for uniformity reasons;
+3. Open the file with any text editor and translate strings;
+4. Make an issue/pull request, or dm me on discord/twitter, to submit your translation.
+I will check it and include it in the next release.

+> [!IMPORTANT]
+> There is no support for unicode symbols at the moment.
+It will be added in the next release.

 # Credits
 **GreenComfyTea** - creator of the mod and it's main contributor.